 Travel expenses reimbursed from local school funds shall be in accordance with State and Board policies.
 Receipts shall be attached to any claim for reimbursement.
-Only reimbursement for travel related to school business that has prior approval of the principal shall be allowed
+Only reimbursement for travel related to school business that has prior approval of the principal shall be allowed.
 No gifts, flowers, or contributions to faculty or students or any other person for sickness, condolences, congratulations, etc., shall be paid from the school's general fund.
 However, funds may be collected for such a purpose and should be recorded (receipts and disbursements) in the Accommodations Account.

-Legal Ref.: Ala.
+Source: Troy City Board of Education Adopted: July 20, 2015 Revised: Legal Ref.: Ala.
 Code §§16-13-13, 16-13-14